Indications for Clavamox

 Dosage for Clavamox

-Clavamox are presented in tablet forms of various strengths of 62.5 to 400 mg, and a 50 mg/ml liquid oral suspension.
+Clavamox for dogs and cats comes in tablet form with various strengths of 62.5 to 400 mg, and a 50 mg/ml liquid oral suspension.
 The ideal dosage is 6.25 mg/lb (1 mL/10 lb) of body weight twice a day.
 Skin and soft-tissue infections should be treated for 5 to 7 day.
 If animals fail to respond to the treatment even after 3 days of treatment, stop the therapy and consult a veterinarian.
 Though some conditions like urinary infections may require longer treatment schedules, make sure that the treatment does not exceed 30 days.

 Brand Names of Clavamox